-Statutory Priority - §4204(i)(1)(A) - 8 points
+Statutory Priority - $\S4204(i)(1)(A) - 8$ points

-- Schools identified by NDDPI for Comprehensive Support and Improvement or Targeted Support and Improvement in 2023-2024 (Section A) - Applications that propose to enroll students who may be at risk for academic failure, dropping out of school, and/or involvement in criminal or delinquent activities. -Justification for this priority is required under the C. Recruitment section and applicants must identify and support with data the specific needs that will be addressed by the proposed 21stCCLC program
+- Schools identified by NDDPI for Comprehensive Support and Improvement or Targeted Support and Improvement in 2023-2024 (Section A) - Applications that propose to enroll students who may be at risk for academic failure, dropping out of school, and/or involvement in criminal or delinquent activities. -Justification for this priority is required under the C. Recruitment section and applicants must identify and support with data the specific needs that will be addressed by the proposed 21stCCLC program are jointly submitted by not less than one local educational agency receiving Title I, Part A funds, and another eligible entity. - Justification for this priority is required under the E. Partnerships section or evidence provided with Consortium/Co-Applicants documentation.

-Statutory Priority - §4204(i)(1)(B) - 3 points
+Statutory Priority - \$4204(i)(1)(B) - 3 points